-Remember: Any traction control system helps avoid only the acceleration skid.
-If the traction control system is off, then an acceleration skid is best handled by easing your foot off the accelerator pedal.
+Remember: The Traction Control System (TCS) helps to avoid only the acceleration skid.
+See Traction Control System (TCS) on page 4-8.
+If the TCS system is off, then an acceleration skid is best handled by easing your foot off the accelerator pedal.